ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-1-1.md

-Chapter 1: Introduction to Feedback in the Workplace: Defining Feedback and its Importance in the Workplace
+Defining Feedback and its Importance in the Workplace
 ===========================================================================================================

 Feedback is a critical component of employee growth and development.
 In this chapter, we will define feedback and explore its importance in the workplace.